YcMcGong/pyReturn/README.md

    Currently only has the status_response class.

-    A status response class include an attribute data status_response.data has the following tags:
+    A status_response class include an attribute data status_response.data has the following keys:

     [status]: A boolean indicating if the requested-action is successful
     [errorMessage]: A message to provide some information about the status
-    [*data]: User use the attach_data method to insert an object to the *data tag (*data is an user-defined name)
+    [*data]: User use the attach_data method to insert an object to the *data key

    #### Import